oegedijk/dash_oop_components/README.md

 ## Example:

-An example dashboard can be found at [github.com/oegedijk/dash_oop_demo](https://github.com/oegedijk/dash_oop_demo) and has been deployed to [https://dash-oop-demo.herokuapp.com/](https://dash-oop-demo.herokuapp.com/)
+A full example dashboard can be found at [github.com/oegedijk/dash_oop_demo](https://github.com/oegedijk/dash_oop_demo) and has been deployed to [https://dash-oop-demo.herokuapp.com/](https://dash-oop-demo.herokuapp.com/)

 Below is the code for similar but slightly simpler example.
-Full explanation for the `dash_oop_demo` dashboard can be found [in the documentation](https://oegedijk.github.io/dash_oop_components/Example.html).
+Full explanation for the `dash_oop_demo` dashboard can be found [in the example documentation](https://oegedijk.github.io/dash_oop_components/Example.html).

 The example is a rewrite of this [Charming Data dash instruction video](https://www.youtube.com/watch?v=dgV3GGFMcTc) (go check out his other vids, they're awesome!).